golioth/developer-training/website/docs/zephyr-intro/zephyr-examples/golioth-stream.md

 ## Workflow

-### Build in the KASM container
+### Build in the Kasm container

-1. In the KASM container, go to your local copy of [the magtag-demo repository](https://github.com/golioth/magtag-demo).
+1. In the Kasm container, go to your local copy of [the magtag-demo repository](https://github.com/golioth/magtag-demo).

     ```bash